 NOAA Adjusts Prediction

-NOAA’s Climate Prediction Center, a division of the National Weather Service, released it's updated outlook which still indicates a 50 percent chance of a near-normal season.
-It increases the chance of an above-normal season to 35 percent and decreases the chance of a below-normal season to only 15 percent from the initial outlook issued in May.
+NOAA’s Climate Prediction Center, a division of the National Weather Service, released it's updated outlook which still indicates a 70 percent chance of an above-normal season.

-- 5 to 8 hurricanes (top winds of 74 mph or higher), of which:
+- 6 to 9 hurricanes (top winds of 74 mph or higher), of which